greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-gpfdists-protocol.html.md

 For an example of loading data into an external table security, see [Example 3—Multiple gpfdists instances](g-example-3-multiple-gpfdists-instances.html).

 The server configuration parameter [verify\_gpfdists\_cert](../../ref_guide/config_params/guc-list.html) controls whether SSL certificate authentication is enabled when Greenplum Database communicates with the `gpfdist` utility to either read data from or write data to an external data source.
-You can set the parameter value to `false` to disable authentication when testing the communication between the Greenplum Database external table and the `gpfdist` utility that is serving the external data.
+You can set the parameter value to `false` to deactivate authentication when testing the communication between the Greenplum Database external table and the `gpfdist` utility that is serving the external data.
 If the value is `false`, these SSL exceptions are ignored:

 -   The self-signed SSL certificate that is used by `gpfdist` is not trusted by Greenplum Database.
 -   The host name contained in the SSL certificate does not match the host name that is running `gpfdist`.

-**Warning:** Disabling SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.
+**Warning:** Deactivating SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.

 **Parent topic:** [Defining External Tables](../external/g-external-tables.html)